Grace to you!

 Holiness.
 How does this word sound to you?
 A cliché?
 A never-realistic word?
 A special reserve for those in the monastery?

-Growing up, I used to identity holiness with only the monks and nuns wearing impeccable and solemn-looking cassocks or habits.
+Growing up, I used to identify holiness with only the monks and nuns wearing impeccable and solemn-looking cassocks or habits.
 This was the imagery from popular literatures on holiness.
 I thought it wasn’t for anyone.
 I was wrong.

 Holiness is for everyone.
 It’s indeed, the universal call for everyone.
 These are not simply my words.
 The Church’s official documents and the bible state so.
 Nonetheless, understanding what it means to be holy can be foggy, many times.